Akaike/axum-boilerplate-with-seaorm/README.md

-# Rust Boilerplate with SeaORM
+# Axum Boilerplate with SeaORM

 This repository provides a basic boilerplate for building Rust applications using [SeaORM](https://www.sea-ql.org/SeaORM/), an async & dynamic ORM for Rust.